Love is Love

 When I started taking wedding photos as a young lad back in 2002, it was never an institution that I thought I'd be able to choose for myself.
 That all changed in 2005.
 I've been proud to specialise in LGBTQ wedding photography ever since.
-If you love creative docs-style gay wedding photography, I'd love to celebrate in your day with my camera.
+If you love documentary style gay wedding photography, I'd love to celebrate in your day with my camera.

 GAY Wedding PHOTOGRAPHer Tips

 With same sex couples, there are no default choices.
 Most gay weddings I've photographed have danced to their own beautiful tune with flair and sincerity.
 Whether it's been getting all the group photos out of the way before the ceremony or performing a Kiwi Haka in a deconsecrated church, I'm there for it.
 I've been to gay weddings with naked readers, arrivals on horseback and a wild party in an underground car park!
 Others were held in stately homes with a groom imposed ban on tequila, drag acts and Kylie!
 Choose the rituals you like for your union and discard the rest.
 It's your unique patchwork and I'm there to keep my eyes peeled for the good stuff.

 Everyone feels a different level of ease for public displays of affection.
 I'd love to do some couple time portraits away from your friends and family but will always try to encourage you to interact with each other inside your comfort zone.
 I've posed plenty of same sex couples who are often the same height.
 This rules out a lot of cheesy 'romantic' poses but that's fine because I've never been a big fan of posing anyway.
 I'd much rather you held hands, chased each other through a field of wheat or shared a zip line together.
 Take the piss out of each other.
 See who can jump the highest.
 Be your cute, magic selves.
 Whether you're a wallflower or a social butterfly, take pride and we'll have lots of fun.